 By Madi Rowe, Viking Fusion Videographer, and Ben Allee, Viking Fusion News Producer

-MT.
-BERRY, Ga.—At Berry College, classes in 2020 look different than they have in previous years due to the social distancing efforts of administration, faculty, and students.
+MOUNT BERRY, Ga. — At Berry College, classes in 2020 look different than they have in previous years due to the social distancing efforts of administration, faculty, and students.

 To keep large classes safe during the COVID-19 pandemic, professors must use unique classroom features, locations, and class schedules to keep students socially distanced.
 Many classes now take place in unusual rooms, such as the ballrooms or conference rooms of the student center or one of several outdoor tents placed around campus.